 1. Meetings are free.
 Be careful through– do not sign up for a meeting unless you intend to attend.
-All you have to do is check the upcoming meetings listings, and make note of the date.
-Meeting pages have a registration link.
 NOTE: Some upcoming meetings are classes, most of which have a fee.
-The free monthly meetings are usually on the 4th Wednesday and held at Microsoft in Waltham.
+The free monthly meetings are usually on the 4th Wednesday (in Waltham) and the Thursday following (in Boston.)

 How to Get on the Mailing List